vipulchandan/userlocationproject/README.md

 # User Location Management System

-This project implements a RESTful API for managing user locations using Node.js, Express.js, and MongoDB.
+This project implements a RESTful API for managing user locations.

 ## Table of Contents